AsthaMakwana/Question-Paper-Generator/README.md

 ```

 Send the POST request to retrieve a list of questions filtered based on the provided totalMarks and difficulty criteria.

+Error Handling:
+The application will return appropriate error messages if the input data is invalid or if there are not enough questions to meet the specified criteria.